dystaSatria/Ruby/Introduction-Ruby/BMI Calculator/readMe.md

 # Ruby BMI Calculator

-This BMI Calculator is a simple Ruby script that calculates and categorizes Body Mass Index (BMI) based on user input for weight and height.
+This BMIis a simple Ruby script that calculates and categorizes Body Mass Index (BMI) based on user input for weight and height.

 ## Description